Basketball Offense - Attacking the 1-3-1 Zone DefenseBy Dr. James Gels, from the Coach’s Clipboard Basketball Playbook

 In the first diagram, O1 engages the top outside defender with the dribble, and passes to O2 in the corner.
 After the ball is passed into the corner, the weak-side post can flash to the ball-side elbow.
 If nothing is there, reverse it back out and to the opposite side.

-After a ball-reversal or two, things tend to open up much better.
+After a ball-reversal or two, things tend to open up.
 Notice how the corner is defended, especially after ball-reversal.
-In diagram C, if the low X5 defender runs out to the corner to defend O2, a quick pass to the ball-side low post is sometimes open for the lay-up... note that for this to work, O4 must "stay" on the opposite side.
+In diagram C, if the low X5 defender runs out to the corner to defend O2, a quick pass to the ball-side low post is sometimes open for the lay-up - note that for this to work, O4 must "stay" on the opposite side.

-Quick perimeter passing, reversing the ball from side-to-side, and skip passing should eventually cause the zone to become over-shifted and out of position... creating open shots, chances to pass into the post, and gaps that our outside players can attack.
+Quick perimeter passing, reversing the ball from side-to-side, and skip passing should eventually cause the zone to become over-shifted and out of position - creating open shots, chances to pass into the post, and gaps that our outside players can attack.
+Patience is a key.

 Notice in diagram B how O1 engages the top outside X2 defender with the dribble.
 This makes the pass to O2 easier.
 O2 can shoot, but if X5 runs out to defend O2, O5 might be open for the quick pass inside.
 Again, ball-reversal tends to open things up.
 Notice in diagram C, after a skip pass, O4 could shoot.
 But if the X3 defender flies out, O4 should shot-fake and dribble baseline for the lay-up or short jump-shot.

-A trapping 1-3-1 defense that likes to trap the wings and corners may have a more difficult task with our "zone-23", as with three perimeter players, there is usually an easy pass out of the trap.
+A trapping 1-3-1 defense that traps the wings and corners may have a more difficult task with our "zone-23", as with three perimeter players, there is usually an easy pass out of the trap.
 The defense tends to "stay at home" more.